SOELexicon/Research/Digital ID/Events/Event - UK Digital ID Mandatory Work Requirement 2025.md

 ## Detailed Description

-Prime Minister Sir Keir Starmer announced plans for a mandatory digital ID system that will be **compulsory for anyone wanting to work** in the UK.
+Prime Minister Sir Keir Starmer announced plans for a mandatory [[Entity - Digital Identity Systems]] that will be **compulsory for anyone wanting to work** in the UK.
 The system represents a significant escalation in digital identity requirements, making employment contingent on digital verification.

 Key features of the announcement:
 - **Work Mandate**: "You will not be able to work in the United Kingdom if you do not have digital ID.
 It's as simple as that." - Sir Keir Starmer